najeebjebreel/mia_analysis/README.md

 # [Membership Inference Attacks Beyond Overfitting]()

 This repository implements membership inference attacks on deep neural networks trained with various privacy-preserving techniques.
-The project evaluates how different defense mechanisms affect model vulnerability to membership inference attacks on both **CIFAR-10** and **Purchase-100** datasets, with a focus on understanding vulnerability beyond traditional overfitting explanations.
+The project evaluates how different defense mechanisms affect model vulnerability to membership inference attacks, with a focus on understanding vulnerability beyond traditional overfitting explanations.

 ## Overview

 Membership inference attacks (MIAs) attempt to determine whether a specific data point was used during model training.
 While previous research has primarily attributed MIA success to model overfitting, this work investigates **what makes certain samples vulnerable to MIAs even in non-overfitted models with good generalization capabilities**.

-### Key Research Questions

-**Q1**: What makes certain samples vulnerable to MIAs even in non-overfitted models?

-**Q2**: How can these samples be effectively protected?

 ### Main Findings